sanjay-murmu-au9/interviewPreparation-2025/README.md

 const slice = originalArray.slice(2,4) // 3,4

 # Difference between forEach(), map(), filter(), and reduce() in JavaScript
-  :- each iterate over the arr; but server a diff purpose;
+  :- each iterate over the arr; but serve a diff purpose;
   forEach(()=>{}) // execute a func in each elem but return undefine;
   map(()=>{}); // transform each elem and return new arr;
   filter(()=>{}) // return new arr with elm that passed a condition